baile village + loch Scottish Gaelic (on\by the) lake. Population - 6,210.

 That includes their otters so you'll have to settle for a bronze one outside by Bristol-born sculptor Laurence Broderick.

-[2] Lakes and lochs are lassies but Bens sound like blokes although that's a form of Bheinn that's a lassie as well.
-A literal masculation of the feminine noun, this is a kettle of Gaelic gender worms!
+There's her brother Ben in the background and here's a thing.
+Lakes and lochs are lassies but Bens sound like blokes even though it's a form of Bheinn, which is a lassie as well.
+It's a literal masculation of the feminine noun and this is a kettle of Gaelic gender worms!

 Despite opening in 2002, it has taken nearly 20 years for the To Let signs to relent and the Shores is only now just about filling their vast car park.
 This after you-know-what, which wouldn't have helped, but also due, no doubt, to someone suggesting some changes of their own.